Shushank988/ProjectQuizly/README.md

 ---

 > [!NOTE]
-> Built by **Shushank Kumar** to practice full-stack development and learn new technologies.
+> Built to practice full-stack development and learn new technologies.
 If you find this project helpful, feel free to give it a star or fork the repository!